prattmic/embedded-bazel/README.md

 This workspace provides basic support for building for ARM Cortex-M4 with Bazel.

-To build, you must specify `--cpu=cortex-m4`, as well as the host and target `crosstool_top`.
 For example, to build the blink example for the STM32F4 Discovery board:

     $ bazel build //blink:bin